A new laptop for my fashion blog

 This weekend, I bought a new laptop.
 This means new software to learn regarding the standard things.
 It also means trying out new software that came with the laptop and deciding what to uninstall.
 Is that a word at all?
 It came with a couple of photo editing software.
 I am still not sure whether I will use one of them or buy the newest version of the one I used before.
 Today I tried out Photo Director.
 I like some of the options, which are straight forward, like for instance, to create a water sign, add copyright info, or exporting the web optimized photo on a new name, but holding the original.
 Other options that I like to use are not that obvious, e.g. cropping, or extracting details.
 Well here are today’s results and the OOTD that you came here to begin with.

 It was a beautiful “spring” day in the Interior.
 Actually, too nice to fiddle/play around with a new laptop.
 But I love doing that.
 Here, I am even wearing my shearling motorcycle jacket open and it was not feeling cold when we took the indoor outfit above.
 The silk cashmere sweater knotted around my waist serves to give me some shape and at the same time is the “reserve insulation” in case it gets cold in the evening.
 It picks up the color of the plaid skirt, as does the black cashmere sweater, the hat, and the jacket.
 To up the cozy winter look I am also wearing my boot toppers.
-You have seen the plaid skirt styled with a leather shell, shearling motorcycle jacket styled with a cable knit sweater and the boot toppers with bare legs in the posts at the links.
+You have seen the plaid skirt styled with a leather shell and shearling motorcycle jacket styled with a cable knit sweater in the posts at the links.

 Filters can do more than removing wrinkles